AviatrixSystems/Docs/Support/support_center.rst

 * `Aviatrix Controller HA <https://docs.aviatrix.com/HowTos/controller_ha.html>`_ does not support HA in multiple regions, but works across multiple AZ's
 * `Controller upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ does not affect your tunnels.
 Please keep them at > t2.large and please don't encrypt the root devices!!
 * Tunneblick VPN Client might show a warning about "comp-lzo" being deprecated when connecting to Aviatrix OpenVPN Gateway.
 You can safely ignore this message.
 We have kept this option in for backward compatibility
+* Aviatrix VPN Client needs to be able to resolve localhost.aviatrix.com to 127.0.0.1.
+DD-WRT router is known to have an issue resolving this, so your VPN connection might fail.
+Please take a look at this `link <https://forum.dd-wrt.com/phpBB2/viewtopic.php?p=1064711>`_ for a workaround.